lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_out {#prkout}

- The pseudo-random key PRK_out, derived as shown in {{fig-edhoc-kdf}}, is the only secret key shared between Initiator and Responder that needs to be stored after a successful EDHOC exchange, see {{m3}}.
+ The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}}, is the only secret key shared between Initiator and Responder that needs to be stored after a successful EDHOC exchange, see {{m3}}.
 Keys for applications are derived from PRK_out, see {{exporter}}.

 ## Keys for EDHOC Applications